AriFordsham/GHCWiki/Contributing-a-Patch.md

 ## Merge Request Workflow

+TODO: This workflow is not fully finalized

 1. If you're fixing a bug then have a look at [fixing bugs](working-conventions/fixing-bugs) else if you're adding a feature see [adding features](/working-conventions/adding-features).
 1. **Open an MR** (see [below](#opening-a-merge-request)).
-1. **Wait** for the reviewers to look at your patches.
-If this takes more than a week, complain!
-1. **Queue for Merge** by assigning the MR to @Marge-bot.

-TODO: what about "needs triage" label -> assigning milestone and labels.

-TODO: This workflow will soon change such that the MR author must label the MR as ready for "final review".
-This is usually done after review and approval by a developer.
-Then a maintainer will have a final look and approve and assign to marge.
+  * ~"MR::1-needs triage" label is set automatically.
+1. **Triage** can be performed by any developer including yourself (see [MR triage protocol](/gitlab/merge-requests#triage-protocol)).
+This should be done within 1 day.
+  * ~”MR::2-under review” label is set by the developer that performed the triage.
+1. **Technical review** reviewers will evaluate the concept and implementation of the patch and work with the contributor (that's you) to iterate as necessary.
+Reviewers can use the “Approve” button to indicate they are happy with the MR.
+  * ~”MR::3-ready for merge” label is set by the contributor (that's you) once reviewers and contributor are satisfied with the MR.
+1. **Final Review** a maintainer will have a final look at the MR (TODO link needed) and add the MR to the merge queue (currently by [assigning to @marge-bot](#merging-your-merge-request).
+  * ~”MR::4-in merge queue” label is set by the maintainer.
+1. **Post-merge cleanup** the contributor (that's you) should close and/or have a final look over the any related issues.

 ## Merging your merge request

 Currently we merge MRs with the aid of @marge-bot.
-After your MR has been reviewed and approved by a GHC developer you can flag it for merge by assigning it to @marge-bot using the "Assignee" field in the right sidebar:
+A maintainer can flag your MR for merge by assigning it to @marge-bot using the "Assignee" field in the right sidebar:

 ![assigning-marge](uploads/50ccd3f10f6eaf3172a7dca081413660/assigning-marge.png)